 Although Filipinos will tell you that the Philippines has different seasons – with summer being the hotter months of April, May and June – most visitors will feel like it’s summer in the Philippines all year round.

 The Philippines has two main seasons: wet season and dry season.
 And guess what?
 Both of them are hot!

 Whatever time of year you choose to visit the Philippines, you’ll want to bring your summer outfits with you, along with a rainproof jacket (especially in the wet season from May to October), beach clothing and perhaps a warm layer for cooler mornings.

 What to pack for the Philippines

 Now you know what to wear in the Philippines, what about the rest of your suitcase?
-There aren’t many things you can’t buy when you arrive, but these are the things you’ll definitely want to bring and leave at home.
+There aren’t many things you can’t buy when you arrive, especially in Manila, but these are the things you’ll definitely want to bring and leave at home.

 What to bring to the Philippines